dwarfpuzzles/Free-Ubuntu-20.04/README.md

 - It's quite easy for anyone done it before (:lol) but if it's your first time, watch [this short video](https://youtube.com).
 - Link Chrome remote code: https://remotedesktop.google.com/headless

+## Why ten days?
+Cant you make it 20 days?
+Due to Ubuntu's limit about how it is 10 days, i am not allowed to make it longer than 10 days.
+Make your way through by [Shell.](https://shell.com).